5121f/open-media-tracker/README.md

 ## Dependencies

-On unix systems you need `cosmic-icon-theme` package.
+On unix systems you need `cosmic-icon-theme` package or you can build Open Media Tracker with `embed_icons` feature.

 ## Building